denamwangi/tapia_2025_schedule_json/README.md

 ## Data Source

-The schedule data was scraped from the official Tapia 2025 Conference website and represents the complete program spanning from September 9-13, 2025, held in Austin, Texas.
+The schedule data was scraped from the official Tapia 2025 Conference website and represents the complete program spanning from September 9-13, 2025, held in Dallas, Texas.

 ## JSON Structure